Motteo1/alx-higher_level_programming/0x00-python-hello_world/README.md

 0. shell script that runs a python SCRIPT (export PYFILE=main.py)
 1. shell script that runs a python code (export PYCODE='print(f"Best School: {88+10}")')
 2. python script that prints exactly "("programming is like building a multilingual puzzle)"
+3. print the integer stored in the variable number, followed by Battery Street